This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 First, I had to tap into my existing gas supply line in the basement because our former range was electric and there was not a gas valve behind the oven.

-Second, I had to cut away part of the counter to make room for the free standing range because previously we had a drop-in electric model that was suspended on the counter on the sides and back.
+Second, I had to cut away part of the counter to make room for the free standing range — because previously we had a drop-in electric model that was suspended on the counter on the sides and back.

-Now, for the final piece of the puzzle, converting the 220V hard-wired connection into a standard 110V plug and the actual delivery of the Kenmore range we picked out.
+Now, for the final piece of the puzzle, we had to convert the 220-volt hard-wired connection into a standard 110-volt plug and receive the Kenmore range we picked out.

 Converting The 220-Volt Connection Into A 110-Volt Plug